Trauma Care at the Intersection of Compassion and Innovation

 Trauma Care at a Glance

-- Evidence-Based Care: Treatment focuses on methodologies proven by research to be effective, such as dialectical behavior therapy.
+Trauma treatment focuses on cutting-edge methodologies proven by research to be effective.

-- Medication Consultation: When indicated, medication can be an important tool for trauma care.
+When indicated, medication can be an important tool for recovery.
 Patients meet with a psychiatrist as needed.

-- Support and Education: Our educational curriculum promotes prolonged recovery.
+Our daily educational curriculum promotes prolonged recovery.
 Resources are available for patients and their loved ones.